 What is long COVID?

-Long COVID, or post-COVID conditions, are symptoms you may experience weeks or months after having COVID-19.
-These symptoms might be new, returning, or lingering from your original illness.
-While much is still unknown about long COVID, information and resources are available to support people who experience these symptoms.
+Long COVID, or post-COVID conditions, are symptoms that occur weeks or months after initial infection.
+These symptoms may be new, returning, or lingering from the original illness.
+People who initially had no symptoms may later develop post-COVID conditions.
+While much is still unknown about Long COVID, information and resources are available.

 Many different symptoms can be associated with long COVID.
 Research has shown there are many different kinds of symptoms (link para español) reported as post-COVID conditions, affecting a wide range of organ systems, including the heart, lungs, kidneys, musculoskeletal system and brain.
 Some people experience one symptom and others have a combination of several different symptoms.
 Some experience symptoms for multiple weeks, months, or longer.